Icinga/icinga2/doc/4-monitoring-remote-systems.md

 > determines the required include directory.
 This can be overridden using the
 > [global constant](#global-constants) `ZonesDir`.

-#### <a id="zone-synchronisation-permissions"></a> Global configuration zone
+#### <a id="zone-synchronisation-permissions"></a> Global Configuration Zone

 If your zone configuration setup shares the same templates, groups, commands, timeperiods, etc. you would have to duplicate quite a lot of configuration objects making the merged configuration on your configuration master unique.

 That is not necessary by defining a global zone shipping all those templates.
-By settting `global = true` you ensure that this zone configuration template will be synchronized to all involved nodes (only if they accept configuration though).
+By setting `global = true` you ensure that this zone serving common configuration templates will be synchronized to all involved nodes (only if they accept configuration though).

     /etc/icinga2/zones.d
       global-templates/